esolutionsone/REST-API-Explorer-Example/README.md

 ## How to use this component

-1) Ensure your sn-cli is configured / installed correctly -> You can review our [Mac OS](https://creator-dna.com/blog/macos-setup) & [Windows OS](https://creator-dna.com/blog/1hj866nlrwslzlesekt0c14grhh8u1) instillation guides
+1) Ensure your sn-cli is configured/installed correctly -> You can review our [Mac OS](https://creator-dna.com/blog/macos-setup) & [Windows OS](https://creator-dna.com/blog/1hj866nlrwslzlesekt0c14grhh8u1) instillation guides
 1) Clone this repository `git clone <url here plz>` (to the folder you want to work out of locally)
 2) Run `npm install`

-**To run / use this component locally**
+**To run/use this component locally**

 3) Run `snc ui-component develop`